treeform/morepretty/README.md

 **so morepretty does all of that!**

-morepretty runs nimpretty first so you only ever need to run one command to format your code.
+morepretty runs nimpretty too so you only ever need to run one command to format your code.